-The rural India facing the trajor problems of housing, absence of infrastructure in villages and towns to village connectivity all-weather roads and absence of employment opportunities in villages.
-The primary area of rural India is agriculture sector, even this sector also suffering in synchronizing urban with rural areas because of bad connectivity.
+The rural India facing the major problems of housing, absence of infrastructure in villages and towns to village connectivityby all-weather roads and absence of employment opportunities in synchronizing urban with rural areas because of bad connectivity.
 In this connection, there is need to study the role of Government of India in providing pucca houses, roads and employment to rural people.

-B2SAMPLE SIZE AND SAMPLING METHOD
+82 SAMPLE SIZE AND SAMPLING METHOD